jonathanwilsonami/Machine-Learning-IoT-Project/README.md

 ## Project Ideas
 * Car security system powered by small solar panel
-* House heat detection system for monitoring home power efficiency
+* Infrared sensors for monitoring home heating and power usage to discover ways to reduce energy costs
 * More pending...

 ## Project Plan